 ”Joanne.
 Well, gosh, how nice to hear from you.
 Could I call you back in a little bit?”

 ”Is Ronald Reagan in your bedroom right now?”

-”Then I’m considerable more important than whoever it is.”
+”Then I’m considerable more important than however it is.”

 Tom Hanks, Julia Roberts

 ”Why is congress saying one thing, and doing nothing?”

 ”Oh, tradition mostly.”

 ”You pretty much hit rock bottom when you’ve been told you have character flaws by a man who hanged his predecessor in a military coup.”

 ”What do you want tanks in mountains for?”